-A: Insurers charge more for young or teenage drivers than they do for those over the age of 25.
-This is because young drivers tend to get into more accidents than experienced ones.
-Unfortunately, this is one of those rate factors you don’t have any control over.
+A: Insurers charge young or teenage drivers more for auto insurance than they do for those over the age of 25.
+The reason is that young drivers tend to get into more accidents than experienced ones.
+Unfortunately, this is one of those rate factors you have no control over.

-You can lower you or your teen’s rates by getting discounts such as the one for good students.
-Another way is to make sure you or your child drives a car that is safe or not too expensive.
-Doing either of these will lower your premiums and help counter the price of being young.
+You can lower your rates by getting discounts such as the one for good students.
+Another way is to ensure you or your child drives a car with safety features or isn’t too expensive.
+Doing so will lower your premiums and help counter the price of being young

 Q: Why is car insurance so expensive for new drivers?